The code below will assist you in creating one or more Raspberry Pi ad block service DNS servers.

 On Mac it’s easiest to hold down the Command+Space keys to do a “Spotlight Search” and type Terminal

-- Type this into Terminal (Change ipaddress to the IP address you received above)
+- Type this into Terminal (Change ipaddress to the IP address you received above and the username to the username you setup.
+If you did not setup a specific username the username should be “pi”)

 - The -l in this code is to define the username that we want is the pi user